Esdifi/php-ussd/docs/your-first-ussd-app.md

 2. Cancel
 ```

-You are seeing this message because by default we are using a General plain-text based gateway provider.
+You are seeing this message because, by default, we are using a General plain-text based gateway provider.

-A break down of the message:
+What does this mean?

-1. CON: This tells the user's phone that we are expecting a response and so an input field will be provided for the user
+1. _CON_ tells the user's phone that we are expecting a response and so an input field will be provided to the user.
-2. Message: "Welcome to PHP USSD (PhUSSD) package demo.\r\n1.
+2. "Welcome to PHP USSD (PhUSSD) package demo.\r\n1.
 Continue\r\n2.
-Cancel" This is the message that will be
-displayed on the user's phone.
-This contains the menus.
+Cancel" This is the message that will be displayed on the user's phone.

-If you use the application on your phone you will be given an input field to enter your response.
-Right now since we are
-using our browser's address bar as our simulator, we can pass our input to our USSD application using the GET parameter:
+If you use a simulator will be given an input field to enter your response.
+However, since we are using our browser as a simulator, we can pass our input to our USSD application using the _ussdString_ GET parameter.
-_ussdString_.

-Before we do that, since the interaction between the USSD Gateway Provider and our application is stateless, we will
-need to pass a sessionId with every request.
+Before we do that, since the interaction between the USSD Gateway Provider and our application is stateless, we will need to pass a sessionId with every request.
 For our Plain-Text Gateway Provider, we will use the field name _sessionId_
 NB: This is done automatically for you by the Gateway Provider.

 So visit `http://127.0.0.1:8000/ussd-app?sessionId=RANDOM_STRING_TO_IDENTIFY_SESSION`, you will get an identical